LeGoffLoic/Nodz/README.md

 ###
 ## Requirement
-The following need to be installed!
+The following needs to be installed!
 - pip
 - pipenv